 - Your yard is wet or lush in a few spots.
 If you notice extra water in your yard or that your vegetation is growing particularly well in a few places, it’s time to get your sewer line checked out.
 It may be leaking waste and wastewater into your yard, which can happen when you have a clog.

 We will make every effort to clean out your sewer line and make necessary repairs without digging up your yard.
-Trenchless sewer repair technology allows us to perform many operations without digging at all, so you won’t have to replace grass, concrete, and more.
+Trenchless sewer repairs in Salt Lake City allows us to perform many operations without digging at all, so you won’t have to replace grass, concrete, and more.
 If this is an option for you, we’ll make sure you know.